 It’s important to practice both playing by ear and learning to read some style of music notation.
 One will increase your ability to play fluidly, and the other will give you a reliable way to practice and recreate songs that you hear.

-Practice isn’t fun, but try to choose things that you want to learn to play.
+The practice isn’t fun, but try to choose things that you want to learn to play.
 This will help you practice without it being too much of a drudgery.
 Eventually, you will be comfortable enough that you’ll be able to play for enjoyment and get into the flow.
-However at first, you’ll have to find interesting ways to motivate yourself.
+However, at first, you’ll have to find interesting ways to motivate yourself.

 If you need more inspiration, we have another page with easy songs for beginners here to help you get started.